Cascoda/cascoda-sdk/docs/dev/thread-commissioning.md

 A Commissioner can take many forms, such as:
 - An application on a smartphone connected to the same WiFi network.
-- A web GUI hosted on a Border Router.
+- A web GUI hosted on a Thread Router.
 - A UI on a Thread Device itself.
 - A cloud service.